Annexation of Goa

-The "armed action" was code named Operation Vijay (meaning "Victory" in Sanskrit) by the Indian Armed Forces.
+The operation was codenamed Operation Vijay (meaning "Victory" in Sanskrit) by the Indian Armed Forces.
 It involved air, sea and land strikes for over 36 hours, and was a decisive victory for India, ending 451 years of rule by Portugal over its remaining exclaves in India.
 The engagement lasted two days, and twenty-two Indians and thirty Portuguese were killed in the fighting.
 The brief conflict drew a mixture of worldwide praise and condemnation.
 In India, the action was seen as a liberation of historically Indian territory, while Portugal viewed it as an aggression against its national soil and citizens.
+Justifying the successful military action, Nehru remarked that the "Portuguese ultimately left no choice open to us."

-Following the end of Portuguese rule in 1961, Goa was placed under military administration headed by Kunhiraman Palat Candeth as lieutenant governor.
+Following the end of Portuguese rule in 1961, Goa was placed under military administration headed by Major General Kunhiraman Palat Candeth as lieutenant governor.
 On 8 June 1962, military rule was replaced by civilian government when the Lieutenant Governor nominated an informal Consultative Council of 29 nominated members to assist him in the administration of the territory.

 Background

-After India's independence from the British Empire in August 1947, Portugal continued to hold a handful of exclaves on the Indian subcontinent—the districts of Goa, Daman and Diu and Dadra and Nagar Haveli—collectively known as the Estado da Índia.
+After India's independence from the British Empire in August 1947, Portugal continued to hold a handful of exclaves on the Indian subcontinent—the districts of Goa, Daman and Diu and Dadra and Nagar Haveli—collectively known as the State of India.
 Goa, Daman and Diu covered an area of around 1540 sqmi and held a population of 637,591.
 The Goan diaspora was estimated at 175,000 (about 100,000 within the Indian Union, mainly in Bombay).
 Religious distribution was 61% Hindu, 37% Christian (mostly Catholic) and 2% Muslim.
 The economy was primarily based on agriculture, although the 1940s and 1950s saw a boom in mining—principally iron ore and some manganese.

+Portuguese government

+During this period, Portugal was governed by the Estado Novo regime.
+This government was a dictatorship and a strong proponent of colonialism.
+The Estado Novo viewed Portugal's overseas territories as extensions of Portugal itself.
+Under the Estado Novo, Portugal tried to perpetuate a vast, centuries-old empire with a total area of 2168071 km2, while other former colonial powers had, by this time, largely acceded to global calls for self-determination and independence of their overseas colonies.